 Our first stop was Stoddard Elementary to celebrate the rebuild of music education in AESD.

 Back in 2015, we set out to jumpstart 23 schools that had insufficient or nonexistent music programs.
 In just three short years, STM has successfully restored music in 12 out of the 23 schools—and the results have been remarkable so far.
 Every 5th and 6th grader at all STM grantee schools in AESD currently plays an instrument.
+What a remarkable accomplishment!

 Most recently, three schools received Core Band Grants from STM this fall: Paul Revere Elementary, Ponderosa Elementary and Stoddard Elementary, where the celebration took place.
 The event featured exciting performances and moving testimonials by students about how music has made an impact in their lives.
+For many, not only did they improve in other subjects in school but learning an instrument has also increased their self-confidence.
+It gives them a chance to collaborate with their peers and is something for them to look forward to when they come to school every day.

 This would not have been possible without the generous support from Sound Start and the Henry W. and Ellen R. Warne Family Endowment Fund at the Orange County Community Foundation.
+We are so appreciative of their kindness and dedication to music education!

 Check out this mini-documentary created by the AESD Digital Media Services team!
+This video is a great example of our community and partnership-driven work.

 Led by the wonderful music teacher, Susan Tuber, students played on Orff instruments, boomwhackers and drums.
+These are instruments that many students start off on their musical journey to learn the very basics and foundations of music such as rhythm.

 We then presented with Sound Start at MARVEL (Music and Arts Resurgence in Vista Extends Learning).
 Hosted by the NAMM Foundation and the Museum of Making Music, community arts partners came together to celebrate the work being done in Vista USD for music education and further build momentum.
+It was a great coalition of people with similar interests meeting to collectively work together towards a common cause!

 By fall 2019, Sound Start and Save The Music will reach 19 more schools, demonstrating the shared commitment to delivering 10,000 instruments to public school students by the 2020-2021 school year.